jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 ### Subpart 12 — Further provisions

+**Court of Appeal Judge may remit first appeals to High Court**

+### 319A Judge of Court of Appeal may remit first appeal, or application for leave to appeal to first appeal court, to High Court
+(1) This section applies to a first appeal or an application for leave to appeal made to the Court of Appeal as the first appeal court under this Part that is against a decision (including a ruling, conviction entered, or sentence imposed) of the District Court.
+(2) A Judge of the Court of Appeal, acting alone and on their own initiative, may, if they consider it appropriate, remit to the High Court for determination the first appeal or the application for leave to appeal.
+(3) If a matter is remitted to the High Court under subsection (2), the High Court is treated as the first appeal court for the purposes of the subpart of this Part to which the first appeal applies, with all necessary modifications.
+(4) No party may appeal against a decision under this section.

 **Procedure for determining jurisdiction where appeals lie to different appeal courts**

 ### 320 Meaning of related right of appeal